Suslin's cancellation conjecture in the smooth case: Introduction

 \subsubsection{Acknowledgements}

 It is a pleasure to thank Peng Du, Niels Feld and Tariq Syed for useful discussions and remarks.
-I also warmly thank R. A. Rao and A. Asok for many formative discussions on Suslin's conjecture.
+I also warmly thank R. A. Rao and A. Asok for many formative discussions on Suslin's cancellation conjecture.
+I'm indebted to the referees for many useful comments that allowed to make this paper much more precise.